 Following countdown fireworks at 9pm, 10pm, and 11pm, the street party climaxes with the bells of Big Ben at midnight, and a dramatic fireworks display above Edinburgh Castle and from Calton Hill to herald in the New Year.
 This is followed by a joining of hands as the crowd sings Auld Lang Syne, a kissathon, and more partying into the wee wee hours both on the street and around the city.

 The festivities get going when the stages and screens go live at 9pm.
 Access is by street party ticket and booze is permitted so long as it is not in cans and glass containers.
 There are also some pay bars and food outlets within the street party arena which are open from 7pm.
 Ticket pass-outs are not permitted (leaving the arena and trying to gain re-entry) and there is also no entry after 11pm.

-Tickets in 2015 are now £25.00 (including booking fee).
-There is a limited number of EH postcode tickets available at £19 (including booking fee).
+Tickets in 2016 are £25.00 (including booking fee) from the Hogmanay Box office.
+There is a limited number of EH postcode tickets available at £20 (including booking fee).

 In the past Hogmanay has been broadcast live on television by Sky News and the BBC have webcast the celebrations.

 In 2011/2012, there was a 1 hour live video stream starting at 11.30pm, with viewing limited to 20,000, on a first come/first served basis.
 The webcast was archived until Tuesday 2 January 2012, 11pm (GMT).

 You can also try and catch the celebrations on Edinburgh webcams although the feeds are usually unable to handle the spike in Hogmanay traffic.